From the mind of Jamie Huskisson: Nottingham freelance UK PHP, Magento, Wordpress developer

 • Adding to the point above, show some personality.
 It’s very clear when you are using a template you’ve pre-prepared or slightly editing one.

-• Address the actual job, If I say I want x and x from a Wordpress Developer, please tell me if you can do any of those x’s.
+• Address the actual job, If I say I want x and x from a WordPress Developer, please tell me if you can do any of those x’s.
 It’s almost the point of the e-mail, the introduction and background paragraph’s are meaningless unless a paragraph addressing the job and your talent to do x and x appears.
 If you can do x and x extra that’s brilliant, but address the original issues.

 • “I’d like £65 an hour and I can work 9-5, I’m just out of University and have done some work for a company in London”.
 Use some common sense with your rates, especially if you are straight out of University or College with little experience.